ufcg-lsd/asperathos-visualizer/docs/datasources/influxdb.md

-# K8s-Grafana Plugin
+# InfluxDB Datasource

 ## How does it works?

-Creates a Pod in a Kubernetes cluster that will give support to a [Grafana](https://grafana.com/) platform that will provide to the user a Visualization dashboard where can be checked the job progress.
+Creates a pod that will support a InfluDB database that will be used to collect all necessary metrics of the application.

 ## Configuration

-In order to correctly configure the Visualizer to execute the K8s-Grafana plugin, modifications in the *visualizer.cfg* file are necessary.
-Following you can check an example of a configuration file that can be used to execute the K8s-Grafana plugin.
+In order to correctly configure the Visualizer to execute the K8s-Grafana plugin using InfluxDB as datasource, modifications in the *visualizer.cfg* file are necessary.
+Following you can check an example of a configuration file that can be used to execute the K8s-Grafana with InfluxDB as datasource.

 ### Configuration file example: